MedDataMuse/MedDataMuse/README.md

 ⚡ I'm a quick study and can master any business intelligence software, despite their extensive variety(it's crazy how many there are!😄), often preferring to custom-program specific functions in RStudio for tailored solutions

-- 🔭 I’m currently working on: statistical analysis for clinical trials, longitudinal studies, and refining statistical sections in articles
+- 🔭 I’m currently working on: statistical analysis for clinical trials, longitudinal studies, questionnaires and refining statistics in articles
 - 🌱 I’m currently learning: MCP applications in AI agents
 - 👯 I’m looking to collaborate on impactful data analysis and data science projects
 - 💬 Ask me about best practices for data collection, preparation, exploration, and transforming data into profound insights